-Here is Earl’s Ph.d proposal to RMIT.
-Earl was accepted (in spite of having zero academic history or credentials) on the strength of his book, Seventh Journey.
-(His girlfriend, Jennifer Gidley was also on the RMIT faculty).
+Then in 2011 Earl tried RMIT where he was accepted (in spite of having zero academic history or credentials) on the strength of his book, Seventh Journey.
+(His new girlfriend, Jennifer Gidley was also on the RMIT faculty).
 No one at RMIT apparently realized Seventh Journey was self-published.
-Earl also received a two year, tax-payer funded stipend fo 50k AUD.
+Earl also received a two-year, tax-payer-funded stipend for 50k AUD.
 Earl left RMIT without a degree after, in his words, being “kicked out”.
 If you choose to read the entire proposal, be prepared for a “word salad” of epic proportions.
 It’s 17 pages long.
-Click on lower left corner of the page to read on.Earl_de_Blonville_PhD_Proposal-RMIT-annotated
+Click on the lower-left corner of the page to read on.Earl_de_Blonville_PhD_Proposal-RMIT-annotated

 Earl has never earned an undergraduate or MA degree.